KZen-networks/sotez/README.md

 ```

 ## Demo
-You can also use a demo using the command line.
+You can also use a demo using the command line.<br>
 Server:
 ```sh
 $ demo/server